2025 stock market crash: Tariff walk backs and market reversal

 The pause announcement led to a historic rally.
 The S&P 500 rose 9.52% for its biggest one-day gain since 2008.
 The Dow Jones rose 7.87%, for its biggest gain since March 2020, and the Nasdaq rose 12.16% for its largest one-day gain since January 2001 and its second-best day ever.

 Bond yields remained high, with the 10-year Treasury yield nearing 4.6% on Friday, April 11.
 Politico noted that despite the pause, the remaining tariffs meant the United States' average effective tariff rate was still at its highest in a century.
 Late Friday, the Trump administration announced it would at least temporarily exempt a variety of high-demand tech devices from the reciprocal tariff rates, including smartphones, computers, solar cells, and flat panel TV displays.
 China also began to exempt a variety of American exports that could not easily be replaced.

 By May 2, major stock indexes were on track to recover their losses since Trump's April 2 "Liberation Day" announcement.
 The S&P 500 recorded its ninth consecutive daily gain, closing above its April 2 level.
 By this time, China had exempted approximately $40 billion worth of American goods from tariffs, while the United States had exempted about $102 billion worth of Chinese imports, based on 2024 import volumes.
 Both countries expressed an interest in engaging in trade talks to reduce tariffs.

 On May 12, the US and China agreed to a temporary deal.
 The US would cut tariffs on Chinese products to 30% and China would cut tariffs on American products to 10% minimum for 90 days.
 The next day, on May 13, the S&P 500 turned positive for the year.
-The S&P 500 recovered from the crash on June 27, 2025, closing at 6,173.07, above its closing high on February 19.
+The S&P 500 recovered from the crash on June 27, 2025, closing at 6,173.07 and reaching a new all-time high.

+Although the pause Trump announced was expected to last 90 days, it was extended until August 7.
+Trump continued to exempt products from the tariffs to reduce pressure on the U.S. economy, and by December 2025, half of all imports to the U.S. were exempt from the tariffs he announced on April 2.